web-infra-dev/modern.js/website/builder/src/en/guide/plugin/introduction.md

 # Introduce to Plugin

 Builder provides developers with a lightweight but powerful plugin system to build itself and any other plugins.
-Developing plugins to change the builder's behavior and introduce extra features. such as:
+Developing plugins to change the Builder's behavior and introduce extra features. such as:

 - Modify config of bundlers.
 - Resolve and handle new file types.